mathjax/MathJax-docs/server/preload.rst

 In the previous example, we took advantage of ``require()`` to make the :js:meth:`loadDynamicFilesSync()` method available to load all the font data before processing any math.
-Although ES modules (using ``import`` and ``export``) don't have a ``require()``, it is possible to define one that can be used to load CommonJS modules.
+Although ES modules (using ``import`` and ``export``) don't have a ``require()`` command, it is possible to define one that can be used to load CommonJS modules.
 MathJax provides a file that does that for you, so you don't need to know the details of how that works.
 This is done in line 12 below, which is the only new line added to the CommonJS example above.

 In order for this to work, you need to use the CommonJS versions of all the MathJax modules.
 That is done by changing the ``js`` directory